 Russian parliament backs changes allowing Putin to run again for president

-The Russian lower house of parliament on Wednesday gave its definitive approval to constitutional changes that allow Vladimir Putin to run for president again in 2024, something the current constitution forbids.
+The Russian lower house of parliament on Wednesday gave its definitive and overwhelming approval to constitutional changes that allow Vladimir Putin to run for president again in 2024, something the current constitution forbids.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)